Winter fuel payments

 How can I claim this benefit?

 If you receive the State Pension, you'll usually receive the Winter Fuel Payment automatically.
 If you don't, but you think you qualify, visit Gov.uk to apply.
 It won't affect any of your other benefits and you only need to claim it once to receive it every year – as long as your circumstances don't change.
-The money is usually put into your chosen bank account in November or December.
-You should get your money by 14 January 2019.
+The money is usually put into your chosen bank account between November and December.
+You should get your money by 13 January 2020.

 Will I qualify?

 - You're in prison throughout the week of 16 to 22 September 2019

 - You're currently in hospital and have been receiving treatment on the NHS for more than 52 weeks

 - You need permission to enter the UK and don't qualify for help from the Department for Work and Pensions

 - You live in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain

 What else do I need to know?

 It's worth looking at your gas and electricity bills or statements, to see if your energy provider runs any schemes or offers discounts to older customers.
 The larger companies are obliged to offer you help if you're finding it hard to heat your home – and you should definitely contact them if you're finding it hard to keep up with your bills.

 While you're at it, Moneysavingexpert.com have also outlined how to take advantage of some grants for insulation.
 If you're a pensioner or receive certain benefits, the big improvements to increase efficiency - such as good home insulation and good quality boilers - could even be available for free.